SjoerdV/SjoerdV.github.io/_posts/2021-09-26-post-a-little-less-conspicuous-dns-part2-4.md

           * Check service status: `systemctl status lighttpd`
             * Should have no errors and 'active' state
             * Ignore the message about mod_openssl not being in the server.modules list
-      * Now, if everything went correctly, you should be able surf to you Pi-hole admin UI through SSL: https://{{ page.variables.DNSHostName1 }}/admin
+      * Now, if everything went correctly, you should be able surf to you Pi-hole admin UI through SSL: **https://{{ page.variables.DNSHostName1 }}/admin**
-  * Surf to the Admin WebUI of your Pi-hole and add some blacklists to the Pi-hole (Group Management / Adlists) mentioned on this page: <https://avoidthehack.com/best-pihole-blocklists>.
+  * Surf to the Admin WebUI of your Pi-hole and add some blacklists to the Pi-hole (Group Management / Adlists) mentioned on this page: '[The Best PiHole Blocklists (2021)][7]'.
 I picked the green ones mentioned in the 'The Firebog' with great results.
 * Reconfigure DietPi OS
   * `dietpi-config`
     * 'Network Options: Adapters' -> Ethernet -> Static DNS: 127.0.0.1